Data-Driven Estimation of Heterogeneous Treatment Effects: Experiments

 For each method and SCM, we compute the RMSE for the predicted effect.
 This yields a (number of methods) $ \times $ (number of SCMs) matrix with RMSE values.
 The correlation between pairs of SCM results is the similarity between two datasets.
 Figure~\ref{fig:mds_correlation} shows a Multidimensional scaling (MDS) plot based on the correlation between SCM datasets.
 The goal of the MDS plot is to visualize the similarity in performance of methods based on different SCM settings.
 If two points are close together, then all learners in those experiments performed similarly.
 The color and shape of a point represent the method that performed the best (lowest RMSE) for that SCM\@.

-From this Figure, Causal Tree has the best performance in most settings, followed by Causal Forest and Balancing Neural Network.
-Surprisingly, Causal Tree and Causal Forest are separated, meaning that the settings in which they perform the best have different RMSE results across all learners.
-Balancing Neural Network occupies two regions close to Causal Tree and Causal Forest, with a majority near Causal Forest and TARNet.
-This makes sense since TARNet is an extension of Balancing Neural Network.
+From this Figure, Causal Tree has the best performance in most settings, followed by Balancing Neural Network and BART.
+Interestingly, Causal Tree and Balancing Neural Network have much overlap, meaning that the settings in which they perform the best have similar RMSE across all learners.
+BART and other meta-learners occupy more space on the opposite side of Causal Tree.